 For the Cookies: (makes about 16 cookies; adapted from these oatmeal cookies) Ingredients: (Don’t be discouraged by the long list.
 It’s mostly spices) 1 cup almond meal 1/2 cup gluten free oat flour (I make my own by blending GF oats) 1/2 teaspoon baking soda 1/2 teaspoons baking powder 2 teaspoons ginger 1 1/2 teaspoons cinnamon 1/2 teaspoon cloves 1/2 teaspoon nutmeg, freshly grated is best 1/4 teaspoon kosher salt 1/4 cup maple syrup 1 tablespoon molasses 4 tablespoons butter, melted 1 teaspoon vanilla 1 egg Directions:

 - Preheat oven to 350.
 Line a cookie sheet with parchment and set aside.

 - In a blender add the dry ingredients (almond meal through salt).
 Pulse.

 - Add the rest of the ingredients (syrup through egg).
 Blend until completely mixed.
 And then blend some more just to be sure.

 - Using a spoon, scoop about 2 tablespoon of cookie dough onto the prepared cookie sheet.
 These cookies don’t spread too much so using the back of the spoon spread and flatten them a bit to the size and shape you’d like.

 - Bake for 8-10 minutes.
 Let cool.

-While the ice cream is fairly soft, scoop onto one cookie and top with another.
+To assemble: While the ice cream is fairly soft, scoop onto one cookie and top with another.
 Place flat onto a parchment lined container and freeze.
 If stacking, place parchment between the sandwiches.
+Notes: